bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 ### bitrise

 The [Bitrise CLI]((https://github.com/bitrise-io/bitrise)), which is used on [bitrise.io](https://www.bitrise.io) to run the builds, as well as you can install it on your own Mac/Linux and run your the build locally!
+Find out more about the Bitrise CLI in our [detailed guide](/bitrise-cli/index/).

 ### stepman